growtopiajaw/ASUS-N56VZ-Monterey/README.md

 # ASUS N56VZ Monterey

-This EFI folder is initially based on [HP-Probook-EliteBook-Package-Creator-OC](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC) with N56VZ specific fixes being added over time.
+This EFI folder is initially based off of [HP-Probook-EliteBook-Package-Creator-OC](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC) with N56VZ specific fixes being added over time.

 NOTE: No additional support will be provided and you are on your own.
 This EFI is provided as-is.
 Please backup your EFI folder before doing anything.